 - 1. This Scheme has been drawn up in order to ensure that all applications for the admission of statutory aged pupils to a community school, voluntary controlled school or an Own Admission Authority (OAA) school (which includes voluntary aided, free schools and academies) in Suffolk are handled fairly, consistently and efficiently. - 2.
 The Scheme does not apply to post 16 admissions. - 3.
 The Scheme complies with all relevant legislation and with the guidance contained in the School Admissions Code (September 2021). - 4.
-Where reference is made to primary schools in this document this will be taken to mean primary, infant and junior schools.
-Where reference is made to secondary schools in this document this will be taken to mean high, middle and upper schools. - 5.
+Where reference is made to primary schools in this document this will be taken to mean primary, infant and junior schools. - 5.
 The Scheme applies to all primary and secondary schools in Suffolk for the normal admissions round.
 That is the community and voluntary controlled schools for which Suffolk County Council is the admissions authority.
 As well as the voluntary aided, free schools and academies for which the governing body or academy trust is the admissions authority.
 These are known as Own Admission Authority (OAA) schools. - 6.
 The Scheme also applies to all community and voluntary controlled schools for in-year admissions.